minhaz11/booklist_app_express_react_redis_mysql/README.md

 cd ../backend && npm install
 ```

-4. Import the books_list.sql file to your database or create one with database name books_list with a table called books which only have title column:
+4. Import the books_list.sql file from backed folder to your database or create one with database name books_list with a table called books which only have title column:

 5. To run this application :
 ```bash